TTT-2/docs/docs/developers/content-creation/creating-a-class.md

     A function that is called on activation of an ability.
 If `avoidWeaponReset` is set to `false` weapons will be removed prior to this function call.

     ```lua
-    classData.onActivate = function(ply) -- [default: nil]
+    classData.OnAbilityActivate = function(ply) -- [default: nil]
     ```

 ???+ example "On Class Deactivate Callback"
     A function that is called on deactivation of an ability.
 If `avoidWeaponReset` is set to `false` weapons will be given back prior to this function call.

     ```lua
-    classData.onDeactivate = function(ply) -- [default: nil]
+    classData.OnAbilityDeactivate = function(ply) -- [default: nil]
     ```

 ???+ example "On Class Prepare Callback"
-    A function that is called prior to `onActivate`.
+    A function that is called prior to `OnAbilityActivate`.
 If this function is set, the ability will be activated on the next ability-key press.
 This can be used to have a two step activation procedure

     ```lua
-    classData.onPrepareActivation = function(ply) -- [default: nil]
+    classData.OnStartPrepareAbilityActivation = function(ply) -- [default: nil]
     ```

     See [the Frost](https://github.com/TTT-2/ttt2h-pack-default/blob/master/lua/classes/classes/class_frost.lua) for an example.

 ???+ example "On Class Finish Prepare Callback"
-    This function will only be called if `onPrepareActivation` was set.
-It is called on the second press of the ability key and is done directly before `onActivate`.
-If the ability was canceled in this process, this function is called prior to `onDeactivate`.
+    This function will only be called if `OnStartPrepareAbilityActivation` was set.
+It is called on the second press of the ability key and is done directly before `OnAbilityActivate`.
+If the ability was canceled in this process, this function is called prior to `OnAbilityDeactivate`.

     ```lua
-    classData.onFinishPreparingActivation = function(ply) -- [default: nil]
+    classData.OnFinishPrepareAbilityActivation = function(ply) -- [default: nil]
     ```

     See [the Frost](https://github.com/TTT-2/ttt2h-pack-default/blob/master/lua/classes/classes/class_frost.lua) for an example.